University Highlights Public

 #1 - Transportation

-If you’ve been there on holiday, you’ve probably noticed the multitude of bikes around Amsterdam.
+If you've been there on holiday, you've probably noticed the multitude of bikes around Amsterdam.
 Most people commute by cycling from place to place, and you would be no exception!
-You can get to almost any place in Amsterdam by a maximum 30-minute bike ride, making it an extremely efficient and green method of transportation.
-Buying a bike at the start of your degree is one of the best new investments you can make, and they’re relatively cheap too!
-If cycling is not your thing however, walking is also an option as most of your classes will be relatively close (great way to go outdoors and get a bit of exercise into your daily routine)!
-For longer journeys, the Netherlands also has a variety of trams, buses, metros and regional trains to get you where you want to go.
+You can get to almost any place in Amsterdam within a maximum 30-minute bike ride, making it an extremely efficient and green method of transportation.
+Buying a bike at the start of your degree is one of the best investments you can make, and they're relatively cheap too!
+However, if cycling is not your thing, walking is also an option, as most of your classes will be relatively close—a great way to go outdoors and incorporate some exercise into your daily routine!
+For longer journeys, the Netherlands offers a variety of trams, buses, metros, and regional trains to get you where you want to go.
 So whatever the need, the Netherlands has got you covered!

 “Buying a bicycle is one of the best investments you can make”